RutvikLimbasiya/user-registration-with-email-send/README.md

 To start project
 In terminal, Use Node.js version 22</br>
 npm i -> To install dependencies</br>
-npm app -> To start server
+node app -> To start server

 API for user registration